aplesner/FLIP-Reasoning-Challenge/README.md

 # Code for the paper FLIP Reasoning Challenge
-Link to the paper: `https://arxiv.org/abs/2504.12256`
+Link to the paper: `https://arxiv.org/abs/2504.12256`.

 # Data
-The data will be made available on huggingface.
+The data is available on huggingface at `https://huggingface.co/datasets/aplesner-eth/FLIP-Challenge`.

 # Running the code